 Introduction To The Work

-This work is called 'coaching' because it is not like therapy or other healing modalities in the sense that someone else does something that brings healing.
+This work is called coaching' because it is not like therapy or other healing modalities in the sense that someone else does something that gets us unstuck or brings healing.
 Process Coaching clients and students learn easy tools to empower themselves to be their own self-practitioner.
 They become their own therapist, their own healer, manifesting more of who they truly are and having more of what they truly want in life.

 'Healing to Wholeness' is almost redundant because the original root of 'heal' is a word that means 'make whole.'
 'Healing' means bringing together parts that have been separated, as in the healing of a wound.
 'Wholeness' means all of our parts working together in harmony as one whole being.
 This is in contrast to our present state of fragmentation.
 We all have missing parts or fragments of self that are not yet in connection with the rest of us.

 Finding and reclaiming these lost parts is the crux of the healing work.
 Owning and taking responsibility for my experiences, including the well-being of all of my parts, is my job as the healer of my whole being.

 Many parts of ourselves were lost in childhood.
 The conditioning of the culture and our own overarching need to survive convinced us early on that it's not a good idea to be a 'bad' boy or girl.
 In an effort to be loved and cared for, we jettisoned parts of ourselves that we feared would appear as 'bad' or 'wrong' to others, especially those upon whom our survival depended.